ccclu/Inferring-the-Scene-Using-Wireless-Traffics-and-World-Knowledge.github.io/report.md

 ## 6. Requirements for Success
 ### 6.1 Verifying Changes in Traffic Package I/O Flow During Motion Transitions
 We aim to confirm that sudden motion changes in user behavior result in alterations to the I/O flow patterns of traffic packages.
 This includes identifying transitions such as:
-* *: Shifting from a static state to an active state;
+* : Shifting from a static state to an active state;
-* *:Moving from slow to fast-paced activities;
+* : Moving from slow to fast-paced activities;
-* *:Transitioning from small-scale motions (e.g., hand gestures) to large-scale movements (e.g., walking).
+* : Transitioning from small-scale motions (e.g., hand gestures) to large-scale movements (e.g., walking).
 By analyzing the I/O flow patterns of traffic packages, we can further validate whether motion changes correspond to variations in network traffic characteristics, thereby enhancing the model's understanding and classification capabilities for multi-modal data.

-### 6.2 The intensity of the movement: Velocity and Range
+### 6.2 The intensity of the movement: Velocity
+### 6.2 Motion Intensity: Speed

-After detecting a change in the user's movement behavior, the system further utilizes neural networks and large language models (LLMs) to conduct an in-depth analysis of the updated movement information, including details such as movement speed and range.
-Through neural networks, the model can more accurately assess variations in the user's speed following a change in movement state, such as a shift from slow to fast motion or from a static to an active state.
-Additionally, the model can analyze changes in movement range, for example, transitioning from small hand movements to larger-scale actions like walking.
-This detailed analysis provides a more precise understanding of the user’s behavioral patterns and state changes, enhancing the capabilities of future intelligent applications.
+After confirming changes in the traffic flow graph, we need to utilize the model to conduct an in-depth analysis of the updated motion information, focusing primarily on movement speed.
+We adopt a classic four-class classification task, categorizing different motion states based on speed into static, slight movement, movement, and intense movement.
+This approach enables the model to more accurately capture changes in speed following a motion state transition, such as moving from slow to fast or transitioning from a static state to an active state.
+This detailed classification and analysis provide a more precise understanding of user behavior patterns and state changes, offering robust support for future intelligent applications.

 ## 7. Metrics of Success